rachelramoutar/Fetch-App/README.md

 ## Setup for Render Deployment

-To prepare for the Heroku deployment lesson on **June 25th**, please make sure have a GitHub repository for your project and have a basic express server running.
+To prepare for the Render deployment lesson on **June 25th**, please make sure have a GitHub repository for your project and have a basic express server running.

 ## Technical Demonstration